osu-cascades/batabase/README.md

 ### First Time Setup

-- Set local ruby version either via rvm: `rvm use ruby-2.6.5` or rbenv `rbenv local 2.6.5`
+- Set local ruby version either via rvm `rvm use ruby-2.6.5` or rbenv `rbenv local 2.6.5`
 - Install gems: `bundle install` (If this fails ensure you have bundler installed.
 Bundler 2+ suggested)
 - Build the database: `rake db:create db:migrate db:seed` (If this fails ensure that you have a postgres database created for your \$USER account)
 - Run the server: `rails s`